-Bacon broccoli mac and cheese loaded with gorgeous green broccoli and topped with crispy bacon… this cheesy comfort food is ready to rock your face off!
-My family goes nuts over this easy cheesy dish!
+Bacon broccoli mac and cheese loaded with broccoli and topped with crispy bacon… this cheesy comfort food is ready to rock your face off!
+My family goes nuts over this easy macaroni and cheese casserole!

 For a food blogger, I’m a bit hopeless.
-No matter how hard I try to be inventive for you guys, I usually wind up making the same few meals for the pilot, chickpea, and myself.
+No matter how hard I try to be inventive for you guys, I usually wind up making the same few meals over and over again.
 It varies season to season, but it’s essentially a lot of the same song and dance.
 When we buy broccoli, for instance, it’s usually with a set purpose in mind: as a dunker for ginger dressing and hummus, as the star of my soup, and to pimp my pizza.

 Today I got sassy.
 It’s been far too long since I’ve made mac and cheese and the craving hit me like a mac truck.